MACOM Technology Solutions (NASDAQ:MTSI) Given New $72.00 Price Target at Cowen

-MACOM Technology Solutions (NASDAQ:MTSI – Get Rating) had its price target lowered by research analysts at Cowen from $80.00 to $72.00 in a research report issued to clients and investors on Friday, The Fly reports.
-Cowen’s price objective points to a potential upside of 38.76% from the company’s previous close.
+MACOM Technology Solutions (NASDAQ:MTSI – Get Rating) had its price target decreased by Cowen from $80.00 to $72.00 in a report released on Friday, Stock Target Advisor reports.

-MTSI has been the subject of several other research reports.
-StockNews.com initiated coverage on MACOM Technology Solutions in a research report on Thursday, March 31st.
-They set a “buy” rating for the company.
-Zacks Investment Research upgraded MACOM Technology Solutions from a “hold” rating to a “buy” rating and set a $63.00 price target on the stock in a research note on Monday, January 31st.
-Craig Hallum lowered their price target on MACOM Technology Solutions from $95.00 to $70.00 and set a “buy” rating on the stock in a research note on Thursday, April 14th.
-Jefferies Financial Group upgraded MACOM Technology Solutions from a “hold” rating to a “buy” rating and set a $64.00 price target on the stock in a research note on Friday.
-Finally, Bank of America boosted their price target on MACOM Technology Solutions from $83.00 to $90.00 and gave the company a “buy” rating in a research note on Monday, January 10th.
-Ten research analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, MACOM Technology Solutions has an average rating of “Buy” and an average target price of $75.44.
+A number of other equities analysts have also issued reports on the stock.
+Zacks Investment Research raised shares of MACOM Technology Solutions from a hold rating to a buy rating and set a $63.00 target price on the stock in a research report on Monday, January 31st.
+Jefferies Financial Group raised shares of MACOM Technology Solutions from a hold rating to a buy rating and set a $64.00 price target on the stock in a report on Friday.
+Benchmark lowered their price target on shares of MACOM Technology Solutions from $75.00 to $65.00 in a report on Friday.
+StockNews.com began coverage on shares of MACOM Technology Solutions in a report on Thursday, March 31st.
+They issued a buy rating on the stock.
+Finally, Cowen lowered their price target on shares of MACOM Technology Solutions from $80.00 to $72.00 in a report on Friday.
+Ten equities research analysts have rated the stock with a buy rating, According to MarketBeat.com, the company has an average rating of Buy and a consensus price target of $75.10.

-In other news, CFO John Kober sold 6,015 shares of the company’s stock in a transaction that occurred on Wednesday, February 16th.
-The stock was sold at an average price of $60.47, for a total value of $363,727.05.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-Over the last quarter, insiders sold 11,815 shares of company stock worth $712,062.
-Corporate insiders own 28.30% of the company’s stock.
+In related news, CFO John Kober sold 5,000 shares of the company’s stock in a transaction dated Tuesday, February 1st.
+The shares were sold at an average price of $60.17, for a total transaction of $300,850.00.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+In the last quarter, insiders have sold 11,815 shares of company stock worth $712,062.
+28.30% of the stock is owned by corporate insiders.

-Hedge funds have recently added to or reduced their stakes in the company.
-First Horizon Advisors Inc. grew its stake in shares of MACOM Technology Solutions by 357.7% in the 4th quarter.
-First Horizon Advisors Inc. now owns 357 shares of the semiconductor company’s stock valued at $27,000 after purchasing an additional 279 shares during the period.
-Clearstead Advisors LLC bought a new stake in MACOM Technology Solutions during the 3rd quarter worth approximately $30,000.
-CWM LLC bought a new stake in MACOM Technology Solutions during the 4th quarter worth approximately $33,000.
-Captrust Financial Advisors grew its position in MACOM Technology Solutions by 27.6% during the 3rd quarter.
-Captrust Financial Advisors now owns 901 shares of the semiconductor company’s stock worth $58,000 after acquiring an additional 195 shares during the last quarter.
-Finally, Covestor Ltd bought a new stake in MACOM Technology Solutions during the 4th quarter worth approximately $64,000.
+A number of institutional investors have recently added to or reduced their stakes in MTSI.
+Alliancebernstein L.P. lifted its position in MACOM Technology Solutions by 30.7% during the 3rd quarter.
+Alliancebernstein L.P. now owns 4,050,504 shares of the semiconductor company’s stock valued at $262,756,000 after purchasing an additional 950,970 shares during the period.
+Norges Bank acquired a new position in MACOM Technology Solutions during the 4th quarter valued at about $26,517,000.
+Goldman Sachs Group Inc. lifted its position in MACOM Technology Solutions by 28.9% during the 3rd quarter.
+Goldman Sachs Group Inc. now owns 1,404,155 shares of the semiconductor company’s stock valued at $91,088,000 after purchasing an additional 314,463 shares during the period.
+TimesSquare Capital Management LLC lifted its position in MACOM Technology Solutions by 82.0% during the 4th quarter.
+TimesSquare Capital Management LLC now owns 637,630 shares of the semiconductor company’s stock valued at $49,926,000 after purchasing an additional 287,375 shares during the period.
+Finally, CastleArk Alternatives LLC acquired a new position in MACOM Technology Solutions during the 3rd quarter valued at about $12,113,000.
 Institutional investors own 97.92% of the company’s stock.

 MACOM Technology Solutions Company Profile (Get Rating)